DC Federal Healthcare Fraud Attorney

 The US Code addresses the penalization for the successful execution or deliberate attempt to defraud any healthcare benefit program or illicitly gain any money or property available through any healthcare benefit program.
 Under 18 US Code Section 1347, a health care fraud offense typically carries a fine in addition to a maximum of 10 years in prison.

 In some cases, health care fraud affects more than the paperwork in a person’s file.
 Falsified information, in some cases, can lead to unnecessary or life-threatening treatments or procedures.
 If a case of fraud results in a serious bodily injury in which the patient is at a substantial risk of death, incurs extreme physical pain, suffers visible disfigurement, or sustains the loss or impaired function of an organ, mental capacity, or body member, the term of imprisonment is increased to a maximum of 20 years.

 If a particular health care fraud offense results in the death of another person, the maximum penalty if convicted increases to life sentence in prison.
 With such severe penalties at stake, it is important to consult with a DC federal healthcare fraud lawyer before making any important decisions with a case.

 According to the FBI, it is estimated that up to 10 percent of all healthcare expenditures are the result of fraudulent billing to both private and public healthcare programs.
 Because of the lucrative payout, healthcare fraud is becoming a more prevalent form of organized crime, calling the FBI and other federal agencies to take action.

 Those cracking down on healthcare fraud push to see it penalized to the maximum extent of the law.
-A federal healthcare fraud defense attorney is capable of challenging U.S. prosecutors that are tasked with the burden of proof, in order to help his or her client achieve the best possible outcome in each personalized case.
+A federal healthcare fraud defense attorney is capable of challenging US prosecutors that are tasked with the burden of proof, in order to help their client achieve the best possible outcome in each personalized case.